parro-it/canibekikked/readme.md

 Tool to check if any of your NPM repository name is trademarked.

-> This tool was originally named "canibekikked".
+> This tool was originally named "canibekiked".

 > I'm not a native speaker, I had no idea what "kike" means in english before reading [this issue](https://github.com/parro-it/canibekikked/issues/2).